 SRV record – Links services to port numbers.

-PTR record – Links an IP address to a domain name.
+PTR record – The Pointer record links an IP address to a domain name.

 This list of basic DNS terms you should know is a good start for exploring the DNS.
 If you want to learn even more, follow our blog, in which we regularly post new extended articles.
 Also, don’t miss our Wiki page and YouTube channel.